MeltwaterArchive/lighter/README.md

 Lighter can push deployment notifications to a number of services.

 ### HipChat
 Yaml files may contain an `hipchat:` section that specifies where to announce deployments.
 Create a [HipChat V2 token](https://www.hipchat.com/docs/apiv2) that is allowed to post to rooms.
+The numeric room ID can be found in the room preferences in the HipChat web interface.

 ```
 hipchat: